Rohanberiwal/Neural-Particle-Discerner-ResNet-15-for-Particle-Identification/README.md

 ## Model Architecture

 The ResNet-15 architecture used in this project is a modified version of the ResNet model.
-Below is the architecture: